At the Crossroads of Art, Science, Technology, and Environmentalism

 Welcome to the world of Neri Oxman, an award-winning designer who looks to nature for practical design solutions.
 In jaw-dropping discussions of her work, Oxman opens a vista onto a lush, wondrous, and sustainable future within reach—one where technology and nature live in harmony.
 Featured on the cover of Fast Company's 100 Most Creative People in Business issue (2009), Oxman transcends the boundaries between art, science and environmentalism.

-Neri Oxman is the Sony Corporation Career Development Professor and Research Group Director at the MIT Media Lab, where she directs the Mediated Matter research group.
+Neri Oxman is the Sony Corporation Career Development Professor, Associate Professor of Media Arts and Sciences, and Research Group Director at the MIT Media Lab, where she directs the Mediated Matter research group.
 Her group explores how digital design, engineering, material science, artistic forms, and ecology can combine to radically transform the design and construction of everyday objects, buildings, and systems.
 Oxman's goal is to enhance the relationship between the built and the natural environment by employing design principles inspired by nature and implementing them in the invention of digital design technologies.

 A graduate of the AA School of Architecture, and previously a medical scholar at the Hebrew University and the Technion Institute of Technology, Oxman has won numerous awards, including the inaugural Earth Award.
 The boundary-defying appeal of her work has garnered attention in magazines: She's one of Esquire's "Best and Brightest," was named to ICON's list of the top 20 most influential architects to shape our future (2009), and was selected as one of the 100 most creative people by Fast Company (2009).
 In 2008, she was named "Revolutionary Mind" by SEED Magazine.